 Evaluative data from 2009 grant sites shows that the presentation increases understanding of mental illness and encourages a greater sense empathy and desire to be supportive of individuals who live with mental illness.
 Audiences have sent a resounding message that one of the most effective components of the Sharing Hope presentation is the presenter team sharing personal experiences.
 Presenters are themselves examples that recovery is real.

-Five new NAMI Affiliates and/or State Organizations will be selected this spring to expand and further evaluate Sharing Hope through 2011.
+Five new NAMI State Organizations and/or NAMI Affiliates will be selected this spring to expand and further evaluate Sharing Hope through 2011.
 These new sites will help further roll out this initiative and work with the Multicultural Action Center to provide continuing evaluative data and feedback.